 Historic and mature trees provide shade and establish an indelible part of the neighborhood's character.

 Excessive paving in the front yard can erode the quality of the streetscape.
-Parking should be confined to the rear yard.
+Utility uses such as parking should be confined to their approprite location in the rear yard.